ysavchen/online-shop-demo/01-docs/Storage.md

 where relname = '<table_name>';
 ```

-- Get size of page cache
+- Get size of the page cache
 ```
 select pg_size_pretty(setting::bigint * 8 * 1024) as cache_size
 from pg_catalog.pg_settings